isroabdillah/BeansBay/README.md

 <h3 align="left">Featured Technologies</h3>

 * [Firebase Firestore](https://firebase.google.com/products/firestore): Firestore is a versatile and scalable NoSQL document database provided by Firebase.
 It facilitates storing and synchronizing data for both client-side and server-side development.
-* [Firebase Cloud Functions](https://firebase.google.com/products/functions): Firebase Cloud Functions is a serverless computing platform provided by Firebase.
-It enables executing code in response to events, such as modifications to Firestore documents, without the need for managing server infrastructure.
-* [Firebase CLI](https://firebase.google.com/docs/cli): The Firebase Command Line Interface (CLI) is a robust tool for interacting with Firebase projects.
-It offers commands for project initialization, deployment, authentication, and more.
 * [Node.js](https://nodejs.org): Node.js is a runtime environment that enables server-side execution of JavaScript.
 It utilizes an event-driven, non-blocking I/O model, making it highly efficient for building scalable and real-time applications.
 * [Flask](https://flask.palletsprojects.com): Flask is a lightweight web framework for Python.
 It provides a simple and intuitive way to build web applications and APIs.
+* [Google App Engine](https://cloud.google.com/appengine): Google App Engine is a fully managed serverless platform that allows you to build and deploy applications with ease.
+It abstracts away the underlying infrastructure, enabling you to focus on writing code rather than managing servers.
+* [Google Cloud Storage](https://cloud.google.com/storage): Google Cloud Storage is an object storage service provided by Google Cloud Platform.
+It offers highly scalable and durable storage for your data, allowing you to store and retrieve files and multimedia content with ease.